Iantonga/CSC369group/a3/README.md

     6. Number of links after mkdir is 2 because of the '.' and parent/new_dir

     7. Check that the file name is not more than 255 (since the char field)

+    8. ctrl+f and search for TODO, WARNING, or NOTE for important codes